8 Special Places to Visit in South Korea During Autumn (2023)

 To ensure that you’re well-protected against COVID-19 medical expenses or trip disruptions, a must-have for your trip to South Korea is adequate Travel Insurance coverage.
 Not only will travel insurance provide you with overseas quarantine allowance due to COVID-19, but you’ll also be covered from common travel inconveniences such as loss of travel documents, baggage delays, or personal accident expenses.

 What you need know about autumn in South Korea

 When is autumn in Korea?

 The changing autumn colours is highly anticipated in South Korea and usually takes place between mid-September and November, though this varies year to year.
-For example, in 2022, the first autumn foliage has been forecasted to start in the northeastern regions from around 30 September.

 What's the weather like?

 - Weather in September in South Korea: September is generally sunny and clear with warmer afternoons.
 The temperature generally falls between 15°C and 26°C.

 - Weather in October in South Korea: October is one of the best months to visit, when the weather is cooler but still comfortably warm, making it ideal for outdoor activities.
 Temperatures vary between 7°C and 19°C.

 Weather in November in South Korea: This is the best time to see the bright fall colours as the autumn foliage usually reaches its peak at the beginning and middle of the month.
 Temperatures are pleasant and tend to fall between 9°C and 16°C, with cooler days towards the end of the month.